Lovecraft on Film

 - "Pickman's Model" (1981).
 Short film made by Cathy Welch.
 It also contains a love interest, with the narrative being a story of previous events related to said love interest.
 While low-budget, the film is shot in black and white and is very atmospheric, capturing Lovecraft's mood well.

 - Dreams in the Witch House (2005).
-An adaptation of the story of the same name made for the Masters of Horrors series by Stuart Gordon.
+An adaptation made by Stuart Gordon of the story of the same name for the Masters of Horror series.
 Pretty loyal to the source material.